argoproj-labs/assistant-for-argocd/docs/lightspeed-install-configure.md

 ## Lightspeed and OpenShift GitOps Installation and Configuration Guide
 ### Prerequisites
 - OpenShift Cluster with v4.19 or later
+- The OpenShift CLI binary (oc) is installed and available in your system's PATH.

 ### Installation of OpenShift LightSpeed (OLS)